2015–16 Fordham Rams women's basketball team

 The 2015–16 Fordham Rams women's basketball team represented Fordham University during the 2015–16 NCAA Division I women's basketball season.
 The Rams were led by fifth-year head coach Stephanie Gaitley.
 They were members of the Atlantic 10 Conference and played their home games at the Rose Hill Gymnasium.
 They finished the season 14–17, 8–8 in A-10 play to finish in a tie for sixth place.
 They advanced to the quarterfinals of the A-10 women's tournament where they lost to Duquesne.

 2015–16 media

-Forham Rams Sports Network
+Fordham Rams Sports Network

-Forham Rams games will be broadcast on WFUV Sports and streamed online through the Fordham Portal.
+Fordham Rams games will be broadcast on WFUV Sports and streamed online through the Fordham Portal.
 Most home games will also be featured on the A-10 Digital Network.
 Select games will be televised.